 Consider some shameful remarks from Hawaii’s junior senator, Mazie Hirono — remarks that best frame the Demos’ assertion that Ford should be believed regardless and that Kavanaugh is guilty until proven innocent.

 Hirono is leading the #MeToo chorus, insisting, “Women like Dr. Ford … need to be believed.
 They need to be believed.
 I just want to say to the men in this country, just shut up and step up.
 Do the right thing for a change.”
 Others are echoing that “believe her” mantra.

-In response, noted Georgetown law professor Jonathan Turley (a Democrat) observed, “Democrats have insisted Ford has a ‘right to be believed.’
+In response, noted George Washington University Law School professor Jonathan Turley, a Democrat, observed, “Democrats have insisted Ford has a ‘right to be believed.’
 There are basic principles of due process that establish a right to be heard, not a right to be believed.”

 Likewise, Harvard law professor Alan Dershowitz (also a Democrat) protests: “The most disturbing thing is these people who are on television, some people I know and respect, [who say] ‘I believe her.’
 You’ve never met her.
 You don’t know anything about her.
 Are women born with a special gene for telling the truth and men with a special gene for lying? … I want to hear both sides of the story and make a determination.
 That’s what the American system of justice is all about.”

 Hirono was asked by CNN’s Jake Tapper, “Doesn’t Kavanaugh have the same presumption of innocence as anyone else in America?”

 She responded, “I put his denial in the context of everything I know about him. … His credibility is already very questionable in my mind and in the minds of a lot of my fellow Judiciary Committee members — the, um, Democrats.”